v-mv/FRT-project/README.md

 # Acknowledgement
 My sincere thanks, to Microsoft Azure and Github for providing a integrated web development environment that helped me to deploy my website effectively and without  much of a hassle.
 Sincere appreciation to Team of Future Ready Talent who supported and encouraged us to work on this project.

+#Closure
+This project was submitted on 13 October 2022 and was successfully verified and certificate was also recieved on the same date.
+Hence this project won't be maintained anymore and has reached it's End of Life.